AliSoftware/OHHTTPStubs/README.md

                 requestTime:1.0 responseTime:3.0];
     }];

-`OHHTTPStubs` will wait `requestTime` before sending the `NSHTTPURLResponse` (and before sending any chunk of data), and then start sending chunks of the stub data regularly during `responseTime` so that after the given `responseTime` all the stub data is sent.
+`OHHTTPStubs` will wait `requestTime` before sending the `NSHTTPURLResponse`, and then start sending chunks of the stub data regularly during the period of `responseTime`, to simulate the slow network.
-This simulates regular reception of some data dispatched during the `responseTime` like if the server took time sending the content of a large response.

 At the end, you will only have the full content of your stub data after `requestTime+responseTime`, time after which the `completion` block or `connectionDidFinishLoading:` delegate method will be called.

 > Note that you can specify a network speed instead of a `responseTime` by using a negative value.
 [See below](#using-download-speed-instead-of-responsetime).

-This code also show how you can create a `OHHTTPStubsReponse with a JSON object. `responseWithJSONObject:` will serialize the JSON object (`NSDictionary` in our example) and add the `"Content-Type: text/json"` header if not present already.

 ### Simulate a down network